 - use sanitary towels instead of tampons for a few weeks

-Your surgeon would give you more specific advice that you should also follow.
+Your surgeon may give you more specific advice to follow.

-It’s typical after a labiaplasty to have soreness, bruising and swelling for up to two weeks.
+It's normal after a labiaplasty to have soreness, bruising and swelling for up to 2 weeks.

-Peeing and sitting during this period would probably be uncomfortable, although you'd be given painkillers to help with this.
+During this time, peeing and sitting may also be uncomfortable.
+You'll be given painkillers to help with this.

 What could go wrong